 Daniel Kish is the lead founder and President of World Access for the Blind.
 This 501(c)(3) non-profit organization uniquely combines a self directed, no limits approach with expertise in perceptual development, positive psychology, person-centered instruction, and public education to develop and mobilize innovative, high impact strategies to facilitate self directed achievement by challenging all forms of blindness throughout the world.
 Daniel holds Master's degrees in both Developmental Psychology and Special Education, emphasizing perceptual development, family dynamics, and children at risk.
 He also holds two national certifications in Orientation and Mobility, COMS and NOMC.
 Daniel is the first totally blind individual to obtain both certifications.
 He has maintained employment in this capacity since 1996 as an itinerant instructor for many school districts, rehabilitation agencies, and private persons throughout the world.
 He believes in a strong interdisciplinary education model, making a point to work in close collaboration with all professionals and other supports in relation to each student.
 Consequently, Daniel has collaborated extensively with very renowned therapists and specialists in the areas of neural science, communication, biomechanics, and perception.
-Given his unique combination of training, background, and associations, Daniel refers to himself as a Perceptual Mobility Specialist, emphasizing in his instructional practice the perceptual foundations underlieing navigation and environmental interaction.
-Daniel has worked with over 500 blind students of all ages and backgrounds, and from many cultures.
+Given his unique combination of training, background, and associations, Daniel refers to himself as a Perceptual-Navigation Specialist, emphasizing in his instructional practice the perceptual foundations underlieing navigation and environmental interaction.
+Daniel has worked with nearly 1000 blind students of all ages and backgrounds, and from many cultures, as well as tens of thousands of professionals and members of the blindness community.
 He has particular experience with deaf-blindness, autism, and perceptual processing disorders.

 In this connection, Daniel co-authored a section on audition training in a textbook called "Early Focus" edited by Prof. Fazzi and Dr. Pogrund.
 Daniel has also authored several articles for various periodicals, including New Scientist, Insight Magazine (U.K.), and Future Reflections.
 He is also one of a dozen Mobility Specialists selected to serve on the Subject Matter Expert Committee for revision and updating of national Certification for Orientation and Mobility Specialists.

-In addition to prolific, international newspaper and magazine coverage, including Los Angeles Times, Der Spiegel Science Magazine, Utne Visionaries, Men's Journal, and Discover Magazine, Daniel and his students and associates have demonstrated the functionality and educational relevance of FlashSonar on dozens of major national TV programs including Ripley's "Believe It or Not", National Geographic, The Doctors, ABC's 20/20, Discovery channel documentaries, and Guinness World Records TV, a long with airings internationally including the U.K., Armenia, Japan, Australia, throughout Europe, and from Canada to South America.
+In addition to prolific, international newspaper and magazine coverage, including Los Angeles Times, National Geographic, Men's Journal, Readers Digest, The Week, and Smithsonian Magazine, Daniel and his students and associates have demonstrated the functionality and educational relevance of FlashSonar on dozens of major national TV programs including Ripley's "Believe It or Not", The Doctors, ABC's 20/20, Discovery channel documentaries, BBC Documentaries, ABC Nightly News, NBC Today, CNN International, and Guinness World Records TV, a long with airings internationally including the U.K., Armenia, Japan, Australia, throughout Europe, and from Canada to South America.
 Daniel's work through World Access for the Blind has also been reviewed in other noted popular and technical books, Including "a Sense of the World" by Jason Roberts, "Spaces Speak, Are You Listening?
 Experiencing Aural Architecture" by Former MIT Professor Barry Blesser, "Understanding the Nature of Sensory Integration with Diverse Populations" edited by Smith-Roley, Blanche and Schaaf, and "See What I'm Saying", by Prof. Lawrence Rosenblum.
-This is not to overlook features on radio programs including several BBC radio programs, the Australian Broadcast Company, and Npr's All Things Considered.
+This is not to overlook features on radio programs including several BBC radio programs, the Australian Broadcast Company, and Npr's All Things Considered, and This American Life.

-With support and guidance of Dr. Leslie Kay, Daniel has helped to pioneer efforts to combine sonic with ultrasonic sonar technologies and strategies to form a powerful and versatile approach to nonvisual spatial perception and self directed movement.
+With support and guidance of Dr. Leslie Kay of Bay Advanced Technologies, Daniel has helped to pioneer efforts to combine sonic with ultrasonic sonar technologies and strategies to form a powerful and versatile approach to nonvisual spatial perception and self directed movement.
 This work has been covered in various publications including "Business Week," and "Popular Science," and was featured on NBC Nightly News, a 30 minute European documentary, and a 30 minute Fox Television documentary.
 Most recently, this work in integrating FlashSonar with Ultrasonic sonar has earned a display in the Chicago Museum of Science and Industry.

 Directly inspired by Prof. Steve Mann of Toronto University and Dr. Doug Baldwin of the Institute for Innovative Blind Navigation, Daniel believes that artificial vision systems are on the immediate horizon.
 Daniel is working with several noted blindness organizations to lay the ground work for global cooperation among top scientists, perception experts, blind consumer groups, and funders toward the development of a focused consortium to design and apply person centered technologies and strategies aimed at greatly enhancing the brain's ability to perceive and function in the world at large, and to infuse these developments with a sound understanding of human perception and blindness, which he feels has been historically lacking.
 This step is realized in part by Daniel's participation in organizing the first World Congress on Blind WayFinding in the fall of 2005.
 Through World Access for the Blind, Daniel and his associates are involved with several universities in helping to coordinate investigations into how the brain's perceptual imaging system works, how the brain is activated to process echo information to construct images, and how humans conduct auditory scene analysis.
 Some of these universities include University of California Davis, University of Maryland Baltimore, University of Western Ontario, University of Southern Denmark, Munich University, and Saginaw valley University Michigan.